Working with C-Style Strings

 Dest Content is: Hello

 Similar to the strcat_s() behavior, the strcpy_s() function includes a runtime assertion that ensures this size is big enough to hold the copy.
 This hopefully allows us to catch any potential problems during development.
-In release configurations, this check is disabled in order to maximize performance.
+In release configurations, this check is disabled to maximize performance.

 Even though strcpy() and strcat() have been deprecated, we may still want to use them.
 A likely scenario for this is if we’re using an old library that hasn’t been updated.